-Study in Germany- Dutchland is a country of ideas, research, science and practical knowledge has a vital role in the German way of doing things.
-A favourite destination for research and post-doctorate students, as the country has a flagship in new patents and top quality research.
+Dutchland is a country of ideas, research, science, and practical knowledge that has a vital role in the German way of doing things.

-In the recent development, Baden- Wurttemberg a south-west state in Germany has reintroduced the tuition fees for international students, which can result in other states following the same trend in near future.
-However, the fees charged by the universities in the state is still on the lower side as compared to universities in other countries.
+In a recent development, Baden- Wurttemberg a south-west state in Germany has reintroduced the tuition fees for international students, which can result in other states following the same trend in near future.
+However, the fees charged by the universities in the state are still on the lower side as compared to universities in other countries.
 The amount is as minimal as 1500 Euros per semester.

 There are two intakes- January/ February and September/October.
-Offer letter and Letter of acceptance are mainly issued after 2-3 weeks of the application.
-However private universities have flexible intake and comparatively easy process as well.
+An offer letter and Letter of acceptance are mainly issued after 2-3 weeks of the application.
+However private universities have flexible intake and comparatively easy processes as well.

-Income statement of self and parents, Security deposit, Scholarships and banker’s guarantee.
+The income statement of self and parents, Security deposit, Scholarships, and banker’s guarantee.

 Accommodation can be a problem especially in big cities like Berlin and Munich.
-Prices are higher in big cities like Frankfurt, Hamburg and Munich, students should keep a budget of 300-600 Euros depending upon the location, size and amenities provided.
-However the accommodation is eastern Germany is much cheaper when compared with the Western part.
+Prices are higher in big cities like Frankfurt, Hamburg, and Munich, students should keep a budget of 300-600 Euros depending upon the location, size, and amenities provided.
+However, accommodation in eastern Germany is much cheaper when compared with the Western part.
 Early accommodation hunting will be beneficial if looking for sharing the flat, by doing so the budget is under control and one gets a chance to socialize and mingle with other folks.